top of page

 Biography:

 Austin Engelhardt is a composer and improviser whose work is dedicated to challenging and reshaping communication through music.
-Raised in rural Kansas, Austin came to the musical world later in life, only learning to read music at the age of 20.
-This late start did not hinder his passion; instead, it fueled a relentless ambition to redefine and expand musical notation.
-His artistic vision, deeply influenced by the aesthetic nature of sound, draws inspiration from the abstract.
-He is always aiming to enhance the performer’s connection with the piece during performance.
-Austin constantly strives to challenge himself and redefine his perception of the sonic world with each new composition.
+Raised in rural Kansas, Austin entered the musical world later in life, only learning to read music at the age of 20.
+This late start did not hinder his passion; rather, it fueled a relentless ambition to redefine and expand musical notation.
+His artistic vision—deeply influenced by the aesthetic nature of sound—draws inspiration from the abstract, always aiming to deepen the performer’s connection with the piece during performance.
+With each new composition, Austin strives to challenge himself and reshape his understanding of the sonic world.
+For him, composition offers both the composer and the performer an opportunity for self-discovery.

 Austin’s recent works showcase his innovative approach to music.
 Book I & II, a collection of 48 graphic scores, explores the concept of conversation and personal perception in practice.
-The vocal quintet Megalith, for five voices of any type, illuminates the idea of ensemble communication.
-His cello solo A Turning Point has been premiered in both Europe and America, and Introspection Canon, designed for any instrument with strings and live electronics, further exemplifies his creative versatility.
+Megalith, a vocal quintet for five voices of any type, focuses on ensemble communication through the collaborative construction of vocal harmonies.
+The percussion and electronics piece Talk to Each Other centers on the idea of creating dialogue through feedback.
 His work has been featured in IM-OS, a journal focused on improvised music and open scores in various forms, including prose, graphic, and action notations.
 Several of his scores are published through Turnsōl Editions.

-Austin’s commitment to his craft is also evident in his active participation in summer festivals, such as the SoundSCAPE Composition and Performance Exchange, the Longy Divergent Studio, Impulse New Music, and the UMKC Summer Composition Festival.
-He has served as a Teaching Assistant at the New England Conservatory, contributing to the Composition and Theory department and the Avant-Garde Ensemble.
-Austin earned a bachelor’s degree from the University of Missouri – Kansas City and a master’s degree from The New England Conservatory.
-He has studied under esteemed teachers including John Mallia, Chen Yi, Zhou Long, Paul Rudy, Yotam Haber, and Michael Miller.
-Currently, he is pursuing his DMA at the University of South Carolina, studying under composer Fang Man.
+Austin has served as a Teaching Assistant at the New England Conservatory, contributing to both the Composition, Theory Department, the Avant-Garde Ensemble.
+He earned a bachelor’s degree from the University of Missouri–Kansas City and a master’s degree from the New England Conservatory.
+His teachers have included John Mallia, Chen Yi, Zhou Long, Paul Rudy, Yotam Haber, and Michael Miller.
+He is currently pursuing his DMA at the University of South Carolina.